 With it's holistic approach homeopathy can often help people even with diseases generally considered to be incurable by conventional medicine.

-Asthma, skin complaints, migraines, hayfever, stress, M.E., depression, and digestive problems are just a few of the more common-place illnesses which can be treated.
+Asthma, skin complaints, migraines, hayfever, stress, M.E., depression, and digestive problems are just a few of the more common-place illnesses which patients come to the clinic suffering from.
 Poor health can also be effectively treated while it is still at the stage of 'I know there is something wrong but no-one can find out what it is', before it becomes a severe pathology, and there is much scope for Homoeopathy as a preventative medicine..

 A Typical Session